Close

 couple laughing together

-Is Dry Eye Disease a Common Menopause Symptom?
+Is Dry Eye Disease a common symptom of menopause?

 During perimenopause, your sex hormone levels begin to drop and eventually, you’ll find you no longer have periods (the process we call the menopause).